shakebugs/shake-docs/docs/android/configuration-and-data/black-box.md

 ## Automatically recorded charts

 ### Device memory usage
-This line chart shows the device's total memory usage.
+This line chart (visible in every ticket on your [Shake dashboard](https://app.shakebugs.com/)) shows the device's total memory usage.
 When you hover over the chart, the usage percentage, and the exact memory usage over the total amount of memory available, is shown, for example: